 Seven game-changing trends

-Results for the second quarter ended September 30, 2014
+Results for the fourth quarter and annual ended March 31, 2015

 Infosys annual report 2013–14